Sacramento Neighborhoods See Surge In Cockroach Infestations

 Whatever the source of this problem, it’s got many neighbors scrambling to schedule an exterminator.

 “It’s not just in my house, actually it’s everywhere.
-Everywhere,” Hernandez said.MORE NEWS: 'I Miss Him': Communities Remember Loved Ones Lost in San Jose Shooting
+Everywhere,” Hernandez said.MORE NEWS: Costly And Competitive: The Price Some Pay To Leave California, Moving Trucks and Trailers in High Demand

-Exterminators said this is a problem that can be avoided with regular spraying and it works best if all of the neighbors are doing it.
+Exterminators said this is a problem that can be avoided with regular spraying, which works best if all of the neighbors are doing it.